History, Politics and Society Summer School

 Students cannot be accommodated at Exeter College either prior to or beyond their programme dates.
 Family members and/or friends who are not enrolled on this summer school cannot be accommodated in college.

 Please be aware that accommodation at Exeter College is limited and may not be available for those who submit their applications towards the end of the admissions period.
+Early application is advised.

-Non-residential students
+Non-residential option

 Students who choose to attend the summer school on a non-residential basis are responsible for finding their own accommodation.
 Information on accommodation in Oxford is available at: